Energy Mediated by Interference of Particles (Parts I-IV): The Way to Unified Classical and Quantum Fields and Interactions: 3. Forces mediated by gradients of the cross-correlation energy

 and

 In the case of ${\cal S}_1 \neq {\cal S}_2$, the interference of unit-fields could be neither purely constructive nor purely destructive interference.
 Respectively, the interaction of unit-fields would not be purely repulsive or purely attractive.
 Thus the statistics would be different from the Fermi-Dirac or Bose-Einstein statistics.
-Some general properties of the energy and force determining by Eqs.~(123)-(126) can be derived without knowledge of the exact functions ${{\psi}}({\mathbf{r}})$ and ${{\psi}}({\mathbf{r}}+{\mathbf{R}})$.
-In the limit $ \mathbf{R}{\rightarrow}\infty$, the cross-correlation energy and force are equal to zero due to non-overlapping of the fields ${{\psi}}({\mathbf{r}})$ and ${{\psi}}({\mathbf{r}}+{\mathbf{R}})$.
+Some general properties of the energy and force determining by Eqs.~(123)-(126) can be derived without knowledge of the exact functions ${{\phi}}({\mathbf{r}})$ and ${{\phi}}({\mathbf{r}}+{\mathbf{R}})$.
+In the limit $ \mathbf{R}{\rightarrow}\infty$, the cross-correlation energy and force are equal to zero due to non-overlapping of the fields ${{\phi}}({\mathbf{r}})$ and ${{\phi}}({\mathbf{r}}+{\mathbf{R}})$.
 The total energy (\ref{eq115}) of the two unit-fields (particles), which can have the positive or negative gradient of the cross-correlation energy for the different distances ${\mathbf{R}}$, is equal to the Planck-Einstein energy ${\varepsilon}=({\mathbf{k}}_1^2+m_1^2)^{1/2}+({\mathbf{k}}_2^2+m_2^2)^{1/2}$ at $ \mathbf{R}{\rightarrow}\infty$.
 In the limit $ \mathbf{R}{\rightarrow}0$, the energy (\ref{eq115}) of the two particles depends on the additive or subtractive character of the cross-correlation and the nature of the particles.
-Also note that the interference (annihilation) of the particle and antiparticle yields the energy $\varepsilon =0$.
+Also note that the annihilation (pure destructive interference) of the particle and antiparticle yields the energy $\varepsilon =0$.
 The energy of the particles with repulsive forces tends to infinity.

-The above-considered general properties and behaviors of the energy and force could be understand better by considering the one-dimensional (1-D) scalar unit-fields (bosons) with the two simplest forms of the unit-field functions, namely the static unit-fields describing by the functions [see, the illustrations in Figs. (3) and (4)]
+The above-considered general properties and behaviors of the energy and force could be understand better by considering the one-dimensional (1-D in space) scalar unit-fields (bosons) with the two simplest forms of the function ${\phi (\mathbf{r})}$, namely the static unit-fields with the functions [see, the illustrations in Figs. (3) and (4)]

 and